jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 cd /path/to/working_dir
 ```

-Then, complete these guides in order:
+Then, complete these guides in the following order:

 1. [Installation Guide](installation.md)
 1. [Configuration Guide](configuration.md)